Collapsibility of CAT(0) spaces

-\begin{compactitem}[$\circ$] \item[] {\textsc{Triangle condition}:} For each geodesic triangle $[a,b,c]$ inside $X$ and for any point $d$ in the relative interior of $[a, b]$, one has $|cd|\leq |\bar{c}\bar{d}|$, where $[\bar{a},\bar{b},\bar{c}]$ is any $k$-comparison triangle for $[a,b,c]$ and $\bar{d}$ is the unique point on $[\bar{a},\bar{b}]$ with $|ad| = |\bar{a}\bar{d}|$. \end{compactitem}
+\begin{compactitem}[$\bullet$] \item[] {\textsc{Triangle condition}:} For each geodesic triangle $[a,b,c]$ inside $X$ and for any point $d$ in the relative interior of $[a, b]$, one has $|cd|\leq |\bar{c}\bar{d}|$, where $[\bar{a},\bar{b},\bar{c}]$ is any $k$-comparison triangle for $[a,b,c]$ and $\bar{d}$ is the unique point on $[\bar{a},\bar{b}]$ with $|ad| = |\bar{a}\bar{d}|$. \end{compactitem}

-A \emph{$\CAT(k)$ space} is a length space of curvature $\le k$ in which the triangle condition holds globally.
+A \emph{$\CAT(k)$ space} is a length space of curvature $\le k$ in which the triangle condition holds globally, i.e.\ for any geodesic triangle (with edgelengths $<k^{\nicefrac{-1}{2}}\pi$ if $k$ is positive).
 Obviously, any $\CAT(0)$ space has curvature $\le 0$.
-The converse is false: The circle $S^1$ is non-positively curved (because it is locally isometric to $\mathbb{R}$) but not $\CAT(0)$, as shown by any geodesic triangle that does not homotope to a point.
+The converse is false: The circle $S^1$ is non-positively curved (because it is locally isometric to $\mathbb{R}$) but not $\CAT(0)$, as shown by any geodesic triangle that is not homotopy equivalent to a point.
 Also, all $\CAT(0)$ spaces are contractible, while $S^1$ is not even simply connected.
 This is not a coincidence, as explained by the Hadamard--Cartan theorem, which provides a crucial local-to-global correspondence:

 \begin{theorem}[Hadamard--Cartan theorem, cf.\ Alexander--Bishop \cite{AlexanderBishop}] Let $X$ be any complete space with curvature $\le 0$.
 The following are equivalent: \begin{compactenum}[\rm (1)] \item $X$ is simply connected; \item $X$ is contractible; \item $X$ is $\CAT(0)$. \end{compactenum} \end{theorem}